The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 Pros

-• 500+ categorized OSINT resources
+- 500+ categorized OSINT resources

-• No installation, runs in browser
+- No install, runs in the browser

-• Excellent for discovering new tools
+- Great for discovering new tools

 Cons

-• Directory only, doesn't run searches itself
+- Directory only, doesn't run searches itself

-• Some links outdated or broken
+- Some outdated or broken links

-• No automation or correlation features
+- No automation or correlation features

 8 Sherlock